antarctica/bas-style-kit-docs/README.md

 # BAS Style Kit Documentation

-End-user documentation for the BAS Style Kit, documenting what it includes and how to use it to build websites and web-applications.
-Built using Jekyll as a static website.
+End-user documentation for the BAS Style Kit.

+Details what it is and how to use it to build websites and applications.
+Built as a static website using Jekyll.

+## Usage

-## Editing
+### Editing

 See the relevant documentation for how documentation is organised and managed: